petarov/query-apple-firmware-updates/README.md

 - `/api` - shows all available junctions
 - `/api/devices` - Fetches a list of all Apple devices
 - `/api/devices/:product` - Fetches a single Apple device by product name
-- `/api/updates/:product` - Fetches devices update info by product name
+- `/api/updates/:product` - Fetches device updates by product name

 # Installation